 One explains Delaware’s importance in shaping the US and how the ratifying of the constitution in 1787 made it possible to claim the First State title.

 You can even take special tours on the first Saturday of each month.
 When you are finished, pop across town to the Brunch N Lunch restaurant for a delicious Piggy Mac Ride burger, topped with mac & cheese AND a deep-fried Gouda disk.
 Yum!

 Tour the Air Mobility Command Museum

 This may be the best-kept secret in the state of Delaware.
 Whether you enjoy aircraft or not, this museum has something for everyone.
-Over 30 Air Force planes reside at the Air Mobility Command Museum, giving guests a chance to get to know these magnificent vessels.
+Over 30 Air Force planes reside at the Air Mobility Command Museum, allowing guests to get to know these magnificent vessels.

 Get your Art on in Wilmington

 The Brandywine Festival of the Arts hosts hundreds of juried artists and exhibitors for a show that is as fun as it is impressive.
-The festival is very streamlined and offers not only incredible works of art but special areas designated for children and pets.
+The festival is very streamlined and offers incredible works of art and special areas designated for children and pets.

-Interesting mixes of finds are on showcase at this event.
-You can treat the family to the Brandywine Zoo located only steps from the festival entrance when you’ve finished eating.
+Interesting mixes of finds are showcased at this event.
+You can treat the family to the Brandywine Zoo, located only steps from the festival entrance when you’ve finished eating.